 How to Dress for Cold Weather – Kids

 Non-itchy and comfy, this is not your grandmother’s wool!
-I like Smartwool for the quality, warmth and softness.
-While some wool long underwear can cause kids to complain about the fabric being itchy, I haven’t had that issue with this set from Smartwool.
+Merino wool is soft, warm and naturally anti-bacterial and anti-odor.
+Since wool is a warmer material, it is great for the coldest days and for less intense physical activities.
+There are many brands selling Merino wool base layers but I like Smartwool and Reima for the quality, warmth and softness.
+While some wool long underwear can cause kids to complain about the fabric being itchy, I haven’t had that issue with these sets.

-While the specific coveralls that my daughter currently wears are not available anymore, the Ale Kids Coveralls are very similar.
-Didriksons is one of my favorite Swedish brands both for kids’ and adults’ outdoor gear and while I usually buy our gear in Sweden, I was stoked to see that their products can now be shipped to North America from the site outnorth.com.
+While the specific coveralls that my daughter currently wears are not available anymore, the Bjärven Kids Coveralls are very similar, and havs won Best in Test in Scandinavia.
+Didriksons is one of my favorite Swedish brands both for kids’ and adults’ outdoor gear and I’m stoked that they’re now available online in the US as well.
 They are one of just a few brands that make one-piece coveralls that fit older kids as well.

-This is another favorite from Didriksons product line.
-It is a perfect fit for kids who want a more grown-up style than the coveralls.
+The Björnen snow pants and jacket are another favorite from Didriksons’ product line.
+It is a perfect fit for older kids who may want a more grown-up style than the coveralls.

-I’m so happy that we’ve discovered Stonz Wear and their Mittz!
-Of all the mittens we’ve tried since my first daughter was born ten years ago, these have by far been the best for the deep cold.
+Of all the mittens we’ve tried since my first daughter was born, these have by far been the best for the deep cold.
 Not only are they exceptionally warm, but the long cuffs that cinch tight over the arms keep snow out and stay in place better than any other mittens we’ve tried.
 As a bonus, the thumbs are fleece-covered so that kids can wipe off their nose without getting a rash.

 How to Dress for Cold Weather – Adults

-I won two sets of Terramar’s Cloud 9 base layer in a giveaway several years ago and absolutely LOVE them.
+For very cold days, I usually choose a wool base layer but for everyday winter wear, I absolutely LOVE my Terramar set.
 They’re by far the softest base layer I’ve ever worn and fit well even under fairly tight pants.
-They’ve also held up really well over the years, despite me using them on at least a weekly basis in the winter months.
+Amazingly, I’ve had my set for nearly a decade, even though I’ve used them heavily in the winter.
 I even wear them as jammies sometimes when I travel, to cut down on packing.

 I love fleece jackets for really cold weather and Mountain Hardwear makes them about as warm as they come.
 Although I’m wearing a hoodie in the video, I typically choose a fleece jacket for my middle layer in the winter.

-The brand isn’t really important here, as long as the sweatpants are warm and comfortable.
-I wear my Pumas around a LOT in the winter, since they make for a perfect middle layer.
+The brand isn’t really important here, as long as the pants are warm and comfortable.
+I wear my Puma sweatpants around a LOT in the winter, since they make for a perfect middle layer, but in really cold weather, fleece will provide more warmth.

 Snow pants aren’t just for skiing in my book; in the winter I use them almost daily when we go outside to play if the temperature is below freezing.
-I’ve had my snow pants from The North Face for several years and they’ve withstood the test of time.
+I’ve had my snow pants from The North Face for 20 (!) years and they’ve withstood the test of time.

 I initially bought my Flylow down jacket for skiing, but it quickly became an all-round coat that gets a lot of use in the winter.
-It’s by far the warmest coat I’ve ever owned and is perfectly suited for long stints out in the bitter cold, especially if you’re not moving around much.
+This particular model is no longer available but there are many other brands that have jackets with the same features, including this one from Columbia.

 When I set out to buy new mittens a couple of years ago, I went for the warmest rated ones that I could find.
 Swany’s Arctic Mitt has done the job since then.
 Besides being warm and high quality, I appreciate the zipper and inner glove with touch screen compatible index finger and thumb.